garagesteve1155/FunctionFormer2/README.md

 🧩 Troubleshooting

-Model won’t fit / bitsandbytes error
+Model won’t fit on my computer

-The app should print “Using Overload fallback”.
-Keep Overload.py next to the launcher and ensure BASE_MODEL_PATH has the model shards & tokenizer.
+Use the Mistral version (Requires only 10gb of ram) or use the ChatGPT version.

 No GUI / Tkinter error